Charity No. 1080279

 The Glaziers’ Trust was founded in 1966 to promote the knowledge, understanding and appreciation of stained glass and other decorative glass, and the restoration and preservation of such glass in places where it may be seen by the public.
 In 2011 the Glaziers’ Trust was incorporated as one of three Company Trusts into the Glaziers Foundation.
-The former Glaziers’ Trust will continueits activities and act independently as before, administered by ten Board members and two special advisors.
+The Glaziers’ Trust continues to act independently.
+It is administered by ten Board members and two special advisors.

 Please make the Secretary aware that you are intending to submit an application as additional advice can be given to assist you at an early stage.

 The Trust also offers grants in aid of significant publications- whether a book, article, academic paper or electronic resource-on the art-historical and/or technical development of stained glass.
 Please use the link below for a fuller explanation of the sorts of publications the Trust may support.